mgslack/Milestone/README.md

 Game is dependent on the GameStatistics and CustomMessageBox libraries and are needed if re-compiling or builing the code.

-Last updated and comppiled using VS 2019.
+Last updated and compiled using VS 2019.